Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 However, there are a couple of riff changes and a decent lead solo.

-tempo.
-This one features more memorable riffs and vocal lines than the last one, featuring a multitude of demonic voices for
+frenzied tempo.
+This one features more memorable riffs and vocal lines than the last one, featuring a multitude of demonic

-the chorus.
-With this coming just a month after the Venom album of the same name, it may be stretching it to imply that this
+voices for the chorus.
+With this coming just a month after the Venom album of the same name, it may be stretching it to imply

-title was borrowed from them.
-This is pure Black Metal, containing lyrics that deliver a grim feeling that matches that of
+that this title was borrowed from them.
+This is pure black metal, containing lyrics that deliver a grim feeling that matches

 "I am trapped in its icecold blaze